utopia-rise/fmod-gdextension/docs/src/doc/user-guide/7-playing-sounds.md

 # Playing sounds

-You can play sounds using low-level `FmodServer` api.
+You can play sounds using `FmodServer` api.

 Here is an example:
 ```gdscript